lsst-ts/ts_scheduler/doc/developer-guide/developer-guide.rst

 Dependencies
 ============

-The Scheduler CSC is a Python salobj based CSC, as such it depends on the Observatoy Control System core packages;
+The Scheduler CSC is a Python salobj based CSC, as such it depends on the Observatory Control System core packages;

 * ts_xml
 * ts_sal